 If you want good quality marine binoculars without breaking the bank then the Bushnell 7×50 H2O are a good pick.
 Bushnell are experts in producing excellent optics at low prices and this marine model is no different.
 The 7x magnification is handy for using the binoculars in and out of the water.
 As far as waterproofing, fog proofing and wide field of view this model matches any other high quality marine binocular.

 Although the Bushnell H2O have perfectly good lenses, you might find the Fujinon binoculars optically better with sharper and brighter images.
-In conclusion, the Bushnell 7×50 H2O are a steal for their price range (£149) and a solid choice as marine binoculars.
+In conclusion, the Bushnell 7×50 H2O are great value for their price range (£199) and a solid choice as marine binoculars.

 Avalon 8X32 Mini HD Binoculars